Tanish-Parashar/stopwatch-verilog-basys3/README.md

-# stopwatch-verilog-basys3
+# ⏱️ Basys 3 Stopwatch using Verilog

-A simple stopwatch built in Verilog for the Basys 3 FPGA board with start, stop, reset, and LED blink functionality.
-This stopwatch is a component of a larger digital clock system project.
+This project is a **digital stopwatch implemented in Verilog HDL** on the **Basys 3 FPGA development board**.
+It supports start, stop, and reset functionality, and includes a blinking LED indicator.
+The stopwatch is part of a larger **digital clock system** and is fully modular, with each function handled by a separate Verilog module.

+---

+## 🔧 Features
+- Real-time stopwatch with 1-second resolution
+- Start, stop, and reset input control
+- LED blink during active count
+- Output shown on 4-digit 7-segment display
+- Modular and testbench-friendly Verilog code

+---

+## 🧩 Project Structure

 ---